-ENDANGERED SPECIES: The project area is within the known or historic range of the Short-tailed Albatross (Phoebastria (Diomedea) albatrus), Cook Inlet Beluga whale (Delphinapterus leucas), and the Humpback Whale (Megaptera novaeangliae).
+ENDANGERED SPECIES: The project area is within the known or historic range of the Humpback whale (Megaptera novaeangliae).

-We have determined the described activity would have no effect on the humpback whale and on the short-tailed albatross and would have no effect on Cook Inlet beluga whale critical habitat, under the Endangered Species Act of 1973 (87 Stat.
-844).
-Therefore, no consultation with the U.S. Fish and Wildlife Service or the National Marine Fisheries Service is required for these species.
+We have determined the described activity would have no effect on Humpback whale, and would have no effect on any designated or proposed critical habitat, under the Endangered Species Act of 1973 (87 Stat.
+844) because of the location within a busy small harbor, and the work being conducted when the site is dewatered.
+Therefore, no consultation with the U.S.

+Fish and Wildlife Service or the National Marine Fisheries Service (NMFS) is required.
 However, any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.

-We have determined the described activity may affect the endangered Cook Inlet Beluga whale.
-We will initiate the appropriate consultation procedures under section 7 of the Endangered Species Act with the National Marine Fisheries Service.
-Any comments they may have concerning endangered or threatened wildlife or plants or their critical habitat will be considered in our final assessment of the described work.